A pile of four notebooks with crimson thread and golden scissors resting on top, and two copies of Kate Forstyh’s The Crimson Thread

 Read More »

 Each week here at the Australian Writers’ Centre, we dissect and discuss, contort and retort, ask and gasp at the English language and all its rules, regulations and ridiculousness.
 It’s a celebration of language, masquerading as a passive-aggressive whinge about words and weirdness.
-This week, you’ve got mail… Q: Hey
+This week, we’d like to raise a

 Read More »